nextcloud/deck/docs/User_documentation_en.md

 Other text tokens will be used to perform a case-insensitive search on the card title and description

 In addition wuotes can be used to pass a query with spaces, e.g. `"Exact match with spaces"` or `title:"My card"`.

+### 8. New owner for the deck entities
+You can transfer ownership of boards, cards, etc to a new user, using `occ` command `deck:transfer-ownership`
+`$ php occ deck:transfer-ownership owner newOwner`